laratoolbox/query-viewer/README.md

 - `logSql`
   * This method logs sql query.
+  * Optionally takes prefix string.
+Which prepends to sql string.
   * Log type can be set in config file (default is "info").
-  * Returns builder.

-- `getSqlFunc`
-  * This method takes closure and gives sql string as parameter.
   * Returns builder.

 ## Examples